TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Introduction.rst

 =====================

-Whenever you come across a documentation page on docs.typo3.org, you can look at the source code by clicking on the "View page Source" link in the footer.
+Whenever you come across a documentation page on docs.typo3.org, you can look at the source code by clicking on the "View source" at the top of a page.

 That way, you can see how it is done and compare the reST source with the rendered version.